 Unfortunately, the percentage of people using hallucinogens increased in 2019.
 Out of the 6 million people who used hallucinogens last year², more than 2 million people in the United States, including adolescents aged 12 and older, used ecstasy.

-Real Recovery for Real People
+Real Recovery for Real People at Meta Addiction Treatment in MA

 We also understand that addiction affects everyday people with real lives.
 Our outpatient recovery programs allow you to receive three different levels of addiction treatment while living at home and maintaining your day-to-day schedule.